Functions

 Here [CustomerName] is used in the function argument.

-Returns a string containing the specified number of characters (length) from the first occurrence of one string (findString) within another (string).
+Returns a string containing the specified number of characters (length) starting from the specified position (startIndex).
 The first character has the 0 index.

 Example: =Substring( [Name], 3, 8)